Delayed Gratification: The Secret to Long-Term Success?

 Psychologist Walter Mischel ran a famous study called the “Standford Marshmallow Experiment” (1970) in which preschool children were given a choice to eat one marshmallow now, or two later.

-This experiment was repeated a bunch of times, and low and behold:
+This experiment was repeated a bunch of times.

 - The kiddos were followed for another 40 years or so, and those who had demonstrated delayed gratification (i.e. waited for the second marshmallow) were found to eventually have higher SAT scores and better health outcomes compared to those who chose to eat the one marshmallow immediately (1).